 Can carrot cake be made in advance?

-Yes.
-Carrot cake sheet cake can be made in advance.
+Yes, carrot cake sheet cake can be made in advance.
+This is ideal for any holiday dinner, party or event.
 Once the cake has been frosted it can be refrigerated.

 If you’re making this carrot sheet cake for an event or a dinner later in the day, it is best to refrigerate it.
 The cream cheese frosting will harden slightly.
 About thirty minutes before serving, let the cake come to room temperature for the frosting to soften.

-If you loved this delicious cake recipe, then check out some of my other cake recipes:
+If you loved this delicious cake recipe, then check out some of our other similar recipes:

 - Carrot Bundt Cake